-Some of you might have seen soybean seeds having discoloration or brown-black pigments diffusing from the hilum – it is called soybean seed mottling.
-It can be a symptom associated with viruses, including bean pod mottle virus (BPMV) and soybean mosaic virus (SMV).
+Some of you might have seen soybean seeds having discoloration or brown-black pigments diffusing from the hilum.
+It is called soybean mottling and can be a symptom associated with viruses, including bean pod mottle virus (BPMV) and soybean mosaic virus (SMV).
 Some seed is entirely black or brown, but it is more common to see bicolored soybean seeds.
 Usually, it is a hilum color that determines the color and intensity of seed coat discoloration of the soybean.

 Some farmers and agronomists may face a problem when they cannot determine the cause of the seed mottling because these two most common soybean viruses, SMV and BPMV, may overlap and soybean plants become infected with both viruses at the same time.
 So, in this article, we will talk about these viruses and try to help to determine the real cause of the seed mottling and diverse ways of dealing with this problem.

 Soybean mosaic virus is a seed-borne virus that affects the leaf and seed surface of the soybean causing yield losses and bad seed quality due to its smaller size and mottles on the seeds.
 Virus transmission through seed may be as high as 30%.
 Once the virus is in the field, aphids can spread it from plant to plant as they feed infecting the rest of the crops.

 SMV infection is most obvious in the youngest leaves.
 Leaf symptoms include a mosaic of light and dark green areas and rough curly leaves.
 SMV also affects pods and seeds.
 Infected pods are small, flat, have less hair, and are more curved than pods that are not infected with the virus.
 Infected seeds have discoloration and pigmented mottles of black or brown color.